 - Costy Mattar

-Lee Spence, Vice-Chairman of the Board, is President and CEO of Underground Vaults & Storage, Inc. and has been with the company since 1979.
+Lee Spence, is President and CEO of Underground Vaults & Storage, Inc. and has been with the company since 1979.
 Growing up in McPherson, KS he is a graduate of Hutchinson Community College and received his BSB from Emporia State University where he is currently a Trustee and Board member of ESU.
 Lee is very active in the community and is currently serving on various non-profit and civic organization boards which include; Reno Country 4-H Foundation, Meals on Wheels, Reno County Historical Society and Salt Museum and past chairman of the Reno County community jail committee.
 Lee is a member of the Hutchinson Rotary Club, Hutchinson/Reno County Chamber of Commerce, Hutchinson Executive Association and Trinity United Methodist Church.
 Having a personal connection with the hospital, all three of his children were born at Hutchinson Regional and his family experienced the tragic loss of his daughter in 2005.
 His hobbies include racquetball, golf, boating , waterskiing, mowing and exploring underground locations.

 Ken Johnson, President and CEO, has been with the healthcare system for over five years and held the positions of Chief Operating Officer and Chief Financial Officer.
 Prior to coming to Hutchinson, he was Chief Financial Officer for Galichia Heart Hospital in Wichita, a position he occupied for 7 years.
 In total, Ken has over 34 years of healthcare leadership experience with positions in large and small healthcare organizations and both for-profit and not-for-profit entities.
 Ken was pleased to return to Hutchinson when he began his healthcare career as an internal auditor for Hutchinson Hospital Corporation in 1983.
 He worked at HHC until 1989, when he moved to Wichita to pursue a Master's Degree in Healthcare, which he received in 1994.
 Ken is a member of First Church of the Nazarene and enjoys participating in charitable activities in Hutchinson.
 Ken and his wife Carolyn have been married 35 years and have 2 grown sons.